Popliteal artery entrapment syndrome

 Long-term pressure on the popliteal artery can cause the artery to narrow.
 This is called artery stenosis.
 It can cause pain and cramping with just slight activity, such as walking.

-In severe cases or when undiagnosed, the nerves and muscles in the leg can become damaged.
+In very bad cases or when the condition is not diagnosed, the nerves and muscles in the leg can become damaged.
 Blood clots may occur in the lower leg.
-Older athletes with symptoms of popliteal artery entrapment syndrome should be checked for a ballooning or bulging of the artery.
-This is called a popliteal aneurysm.
-It is common in older men.
+Sometimes popliteal artery entrapment syndrome may lead to other artery damage that needs treatment.

 Diagnosis

-To diagnose popliteal artery entrapment syndrome (PAES), the health team checks you and asks questions about your symptoms and health history.
-But because most people with PAES are young and usually in good health, diagnosing the condition can sometimes be challenging.
-There are typically no unusual findings from a physical exam.
+To diagnose popliteal artery entrapment syndrome, also called PAES, a healthcare professional examines you and asks questions about your symptoms and health history.
+Because most people with PAES are young and usually in good health, diagnosing the condition can sometimes be challenging.
+The physical exam may not find anything unusual.

-Tests are done to rule out other causes of leg pain, including muscle strains, stress fractures and peripheral artery disease, which results from clogged arteries.
+The healthcare team typically orders tests to rule out other causes of leg pain, such as muscle strains, stress fractures, chronic exertional compartment syndrome and peripheral artery disease.

-• Ankle-brachial index (ABI) measurement is usually the first test done to diagnose PAES.
+- Ankle-brachial index measurement, also called ABI, is usually the first test done to diagnose PAES.
 Blood pressure measurements are taken in the arms and legs during and after walking on a treadmill.
 The ABI is determined by dividing ankle pressure by arm pressure.
 The blood pressure in the legs should be higher than that in the arms.
 But if you have PAES, your ankle pressure drops during exercise.

-• Duplex ultrasound of the calf uses high-frequency sound waves to show how fast blood moves through the leg arteries.
+- Duplex ultrasound of the calf uses high-frequency sound waves to show how fast blood moves through the leg arteries.
 This test may be done before or after exercise.
-You may be asked to flex your foot up and down, which puts your calf muscle to work.
+You may be asked to flex your foot up and down, which puts the calf muscle to work.

-• Magnetic resonance angiography (MRA) shows if the calf muscle is trapping the artery.
+- Magnetic resonance angiography shows if the calf muscle is trapping the artery.
 It also can tell how much of the popliteal artery is narrowed.
 You may be asked to flex your foot or press it against a board during this test.
-Doing so helps show how blood is flowing to your lower leg.
+Doing so helps show how blood is flowing to the lower leg.

-• CT angiography also shows which leg muscle is causing the artery entrapment.
-As with MRA, you may be asked to move your foot during this test.
+- CT angiography also shows which leg muscle is causing the artery entrapment.
+You may be asked to move your foot during this test.

 Treatment